gregoryca/traefik/README.md

   git push <REMOTENAME> master
 ```

-The master branch will trigger the pipeline for Deployment.
+The master branch will trigger the pipeline for deployment.